Terraforming of Venus: History of the idea

+Debate over "cosmic pluralism," or life on other worlds, dates to at least ancient Greece, gaining currency with the Renaissance thinker Giordano Bruno.
+The planet features in virtually every recorded human culture, given its visibility.

+Olaf Stapledon, a philosopher and author, described the terraforming of Venus in his 1930 novel "Last and First Men" In the 1950s, colonization of Venus appeared alongside proposals for the Moon and Mars before it gradually fell out of fashion when the prohibitive costs and engineering hurdles became apparent.
 Poul Anderson, a successful science fiction writer, had proposed the idea in his 1954 novelette "The Big Rain", a story belonging to his Psychotechnic League future history.
 The first known suggestion to terraform Venus in a scholarly context was by the astronomer Carl Sagan in 1961.

 Prior to the early 1960s, the atmosphere of Venus was believed by many astronomers to have an Earth-like temperature.
 When Venus was understood to have a thick carbon dioxide atmosphere with a consequence of a very large greenhouse effect, some scientists began to contemplate the idea of altering the atmosphere to make the surface more Earth-like.
-This hypothetical prospect, known as terraforming, was first proposed by Carl Sagan in 1961, as a final section of his classic article in the journal Science discussing the atmosphere and greenhouse effect of Venus.
-Sagan proposed injecting photosynthetic bacteria into the Venus atmosphere, which would convert the carbon dioxide into reduced carbon in organic form, thus reducing the carbon dioxide from the atmosphere.
+In the final section of an article in the journal Science in 1961, Carl Sagan discussed these effects and proposed injecting photosynthetic bacteria into the atmosphere of Venus.
+He argued that this would convert the carbon dioxide into reduced carbon in organic form, thus reducing the carbon dioxide from the atmosphere.

-The knowledge of Venus's atmosphere was still inexact in 1961, when Sagan made his original proposal.
-Thirty-three years after his original proposal, in his 1994 book Pale Blue Dot, Sagan conceded his original proposal for terraforming would not work because the atmosphere of Venus is far denser than was known in 1961:
+The knowledge of Venus's atmosphere was still inexact when Sagan first prosed this.
+Thirty-three years later, in his 1994 book Pale Blue Dot, Sagan conceded his original proposal for terraforming would not work because the atmosphere of Venus is far denser than was known in 1961:

 "Here's the fatal flaw: In 1961, I thought the atmospheric pressure at the surface of Venus was a few bars ...
 We now know it to be 90 bars, so if the scheme worked, the result would be a surface buried in hundreds of meters of fine graphite, and an atmosphere made of 65 bars of almost pure molecular oxygen.
 Whether we would first implode under the atmospheric pressure or spontaneously burst into flames in all that oxygen is open to question.
 However, long before so much oxygen could build up, the graphite would spontaneously burn back into CO_{2}, short-circuiting the process."

-Following Sagan's paper, there was little scientific discussion of the concept until a resurgence of interest in the 1980s.
+Following Sagan's paper, there was little scientific discussion of the concept until a resurgence of interest in the 1970s and 1980s.
+Despite its formidable atmosphere, the bulk mass and density characteristics of Venus relative to Earth make it in many ways a more attractive terraforming target than Mars or the solar system's natural satellites.
+Adrian Berry devoted chapters to the subject in his The Next Ten Thousand Years: A Vision of Man's Future in the Universe (1974).
+Marchal proposed colonization of the polar regions in 1983 via the "pulverization" of nearby asteroids with nuclear processes.